-- "2016 Indenture" means, together, the trust indenture and supplemental indenture providing for, among other things, the creation and issue of the 2023 Debentures. - "2020 First Indenture" means, together, the trust indenture and supplemental indenture providing for, among other things, the creation and issue of the 2027 Debentures. - "2020 Second Indenture" means, together, the trust indenture and supplemental indenture providing for, among other things, the creation and issue of the 2030 Debentures. - "2021 Indenture" means, together, the trust indenture and supplemental indenture providing for, among other things, the creation and issue of the 2028 Debentures. - "2023 Debentures" means the \$400 million aggregate principal amount of 3.873% Series 3 senior debentures due November 30, 2023 issued by Granite LP. - "2024 Term Loan" means the senior unsecured non-revolving term facility in the amount of US\$185 million entered into by Granite LP on December 19, 2018, as extended on October 21, 2019. - "2025 Term Loan" means the senior unsecured non-revolving term facility in the amount of US\$400 million entered into by Granite LP on September 15, 2022. - "2026 Term Loan" means the senior unsecured non-revolving term facility in the amount of \$300 million entered into by Granite LP on December 12, 2018, as extended on November 27, 2019. - "2027 Debentures" means the \$500 million aggregate principal amount of 3.062% Series 4 senior debentures due June 4, 2027 issued by Granite LP. - "2028 Debentures" means the \$500 million aggregate principal amount of 2.194% Series 6 senior debentures due August 30, 2028 issued by Granite LP. - "2030 Debentures" means the \$500 million aggregate principal amount of 2.378% Series 5 senior debentures due December 18, 2030 issued by Granite LP. - "Advanced Notice Provisions" has the meaning set out under the heading "Declaration of Trust and Description of REIT Units Meetings of the REIT Unitholders Advanced Notice Provisions" - "Agreement with Initiating Shareholders" means the agreement regarding the Arrangement Agreement dated January 31, 2011 amongst Granite Co., the Stronach Shareholder, The Stronach Trust and the Initiating Shareholders. - "AIF" or "Annual Information Form" means this annual information form. - "annualized revenue" means contractual base rent for the month subsequent to the quarterly reporting period multiplied by 12 months.
-Annualized revenue excludes revenue from properties classified as assets held for sale. - "Arrangement Agreement" means the arrangement agreement dated January 31, 2011 between MI Developments Inc., the Stronach Shareholder and The Stronach Trust (including the schedules thereto).
+"2020 First Indenture" means, together, the trust indenture and supplemental indenture providing for, among other things, the creation and issue of the 2027 Debentures.

+"2020 Second Indenture" means, together, the trust indenture and supplemental indenture providing for, among other things, the creation and issue of the 2030 Debentures.

+"2021 Indenture" means, together, the trust indenture and supplemental indenture providing for, among other things, the creation and issue of the 2028 Debentures.

+"2023 Debentures" means the \$400 million aggregate principal amount of 3.873% Series 3 senior debentures due November 30, 2023 issued by Granite LP.

+"2023 Indenture" means, together, the trust indenture and supplemental indenture providing for, among other things, the creation and issue of the 2029 Debentures.

+"2024 Term Loan" means the senior unsecured non-revolving term facility in the amount of US\$185 million entered into by Granite LP on December 19, 2018, as extended on October 21, 2019, and as amended on April 19, 2023.

+"2025 Term Loan" means the senior unsecured non-revolving term facility in the amount of US\$400 million entered into by Granite LP on September 15, 2022.

+"2027 Debentures" means the \$500 million aggregate principal amount of 3.062% Series 4 senior unsecured debentures due June 4, 2027 issued by Granite LP.

+"2028 Debentures" means the \$500 million aggregate principal amount of 2.194% Series 6 senior unsecured debentures due August 30, 2028 issued by Granite LP.

+"2029 Debentures" means the \$400 million aggregate principal amount of 6.074% Series 7 senior unsecured debentures due April 12, 2029 issued by Granite LP.

+"2030 Debentures" means the \$500 million aggregate principal amount of 2.378% Series 5 senior unsecured debentures due December 18, 2030 issued by Granite LP.

+"Advanced Notice Provisions" has the meaning set out under the heading "Declaration of Trust and Description of REIT Units - Meetings of the REIT Unitholders - Advanced Notice Provisions".

+"Agreement with Initiating Shareholders" means the agreement regarding the Arrangement Agreement dated January 31, 2011 amongst Granite Co., the Stronach Shareholder, The Stronach Trust and the Initiating Shareholders.

+"AIF" or "Annual Information Form" means this annual information form.

+"annualized revenue" means contractual base rent for the month subsequent to the quarterly reporting period multiplied by 12 months.
+Annualized revenue excludes revenue from properties classified as assets held for sale.

+"Arrangement Agreement" means the arrangement agreement dated January 31, 2011 between MI Developments Inc., the Stronach Shareholder and The Stronach Trust (including the schedules thereto).

-"ATM Program" means the at-the-market equity program established by Granite on November 3, 2021 pursuant to which Granite may issue up to \$250 million of Stapled Units from treasury.
+"ATM Program" means the at-the-market equity program established by Granite on November 3, 2021 pursuant to which Granite could issue up to \$250 million of Stapled Units from treasury, which expired on November 1, 2023.